CamDavidsonPilon/lifetimes/CONTRIBUTING.md

 1. (Sometimes Optional) Create an Issue.
 1. Prove that what you've created is better than what already exists.
 1. Create/modify an automated test to guarantee that what you did is not going to break some other thing inside the library.
+1. Make sure your code follows this libraries editing conventions.
+1. Create a *Pull Request* to an appropriate branch.

 ## First Things First: Create an Issue